 5. Develop a case study template

-If you won’t be writing the case study yourself, create a template to guide your writer/s.
+If you won’t be writing the case study yourself, create a template to guide your writer or content marketing agency.
 This helps to ensure their work will meet your expectations and cover the aspects you want covered.
 A case study template also establishes a consistent approach for your future case studies, regardless of who does the work.

 Don’t forget, you can download and use our free case study template.

 Once the writing is completed, add relevant photos.
 This is especially important when the work your company did included visual changes or improvements.
 You could reach out to your client for before and after pictures, but it’s a good idea to establish a practice of taking your own progress shots during significant projects.

 Where projects are digital rather than physical, you may be able to use charts, graphs and screenshots to add visual appeal and back up information in your copy.